mlrun/mlrun/docs/install/kubernetes.md

 ## Storing artifacts in AWS S3 storage

-MLRun CE is using a Minio service as shared storage for artifacts, and accesses it using S3 protocol.
-This means that any path that begins with `s3://` will automatically be directed by MLRun to the Minio service.
+MLRun CE uses a Minio service as shared storage for artifacts, and accesses it using S3 protocol.
+This means that any path that begins with `s3://` is automatically directed by MLRun to the Minio service.
 The default artifact path is also configured as `s3://mlrun/projects/{{run.project}}/artifacts` which is a path on the `mlrun` bucket in the Minio service.